DevSecc/Alexson/README.md

 # Alexson
-An bespoke improvisation of Amazon's Alexa system, to suit a students needs.
+An bespoke improvisation of Amazon's Alexa system, to suit a students needs written in Javascript.